hegoimanzano/ICASCM2025/01_build_model.md

    Seed for the random number generator.

 - `shape`: **Required**
-  Shape of the supercell of defective tobermorite 14 A. Tuple of the shape (Nx, Ny, Nz).
+  Shape (size) of the supercell of the C-S-H model.
+Tuple of the shape (Nx, Ny, Nz).

 - `Ca_Si_ratio`: **Required**
 Target Ca/Si ratio of the CSH model.